Skip to content

 Response Audit Trail

 Every generated response, edit, and approval is logged.
-If a state bar complaint references your review responses, you have documentation of your compliance process.
+If a review response is ever questioned, you have documentation of the draft, edits, approvals, and escalation process.

 Works Across Practice Areas

-Personal injury, family law, criminal defense, estate planning, immigration, business law, employment law, real estate.
-The ethics safeguards apply equally regardless of your practice area.
+Personal injury, family law, criminal defense, estate planning, immigration, business law, employment law, and real estate firms can use the same careful public-reply patterns.

 $10/mo, No Enterprise Pricing

-Birdeye and Podium charge $250-500+/mo with annual contracts.
-They are built for multi-location enterprises, not solo practitioners or small firms.
+Birdeye and Podium are broad reputation or communication suites with pricing and contract terms that vary by package.
+They are built for larger operating teams, not only solo practitioners or small firms.
 Reply Champion is $10/mo, cancel anytime.

 Is Reply Champion Right for Your Firm?